Antique 18th century c. 1740 A.D. Portrait Of The Polish King Augustus III Of Poland

 $25,000.00

-An ermine-trimmed red coronation cloak slung over his left shoulder, with a bullion embroidered large star of the Knight - Order of the White Eagle of Poland, inscribed with the motto: "Pro Fide Rege et Lege" (Latin "For Faith, Law, and King," Polish "Za Wiarę, Króla i Prawo").
+An ermine-trimmed red coronation cloak slung over his left shoulder, with a bullion-embroidered large star of the Knight—Order of the White Eagle of Poland, inscribed with the motto "Pro Fide Rege et Lege" (Latin "For Faith, Law, and King," Polish "Za Wiarę, Króla i Prawo").

 The painting shows the artist's superb skills.
-The finely depicted face with beautiful eyes, lips, softly curled hair, armour, details of the watered pattern of moire silk sash, the texture of the red coronation cloak, excellent details of the ermine fur, and the splendid lace collar are exemplary, indicative of an artist who knew how to portray the heart and soul of his subject.
+The finely depicted face with beautiful eyes, lips, softly curled hair, armor, details of the watered pattern of moire silk sash, the texture of the red coronation cloak, excellent details of the ermine fur, and the splendid lace collar are exemplary, indicative of an artist who knew how to portray the heart and soul of his subject.

 This magnificent portrait is attributed to Louis de Silvestre (June 23, 1675 – April 11, 1760), a French portraitist and history painter.
 He was a court painter for King Augustus II of Poland and director of the Royal Academy of Arts in Dresden.

-In several of his portraits depicting Augustus II and Augustus III in armour, the right hands of the monarchs are bent in a characteristic manner since when posing for the portrait, the king's right hand rested on the commander's baton.
-This can be seen in full-length portraits of Augustus II and Augustus III painted by Louis de Silvestre, in which both kings' bent right hands are resting on the commanders' batons.
+All of the portraits of Augustus II and Augustus III painted by Louis de Silvestre do not bear his signature.
+The monarchs commissioned the paintings themselves and did not want the artist's name displayed on the front of their portraits.
+In several of the portraits depicting the kings in armor, their right hands are bent in a characteristic manner.
+This is because the monarchs rested their right hand on the commander's baton when posing for the portrait.
+This detail can be seen in the full-length portraits of Augustus II and Augustus III painted by Louis de Silvestre, where both kings' bent right hands are resting on the commanders' batons.

 Please see the links below.